choeffer/360pibot/docs/intro.rst

 .. image:: /_static/3.jpg

-View from top, including the local coordinate system of the robot.
+View from top, including the local coordinate system of the demo implementation.

 .. image:: /_static/4.jpg